jazzband/django-dbbackup/docs/databases.rst

 - :class:`dbbackup.db.postgresql.PgDumpGisConnector` for ``django.contrib.gis.db.backends.postgis``
 - :class:`dbbackup.db.mongodb.MongoDumpConnector` for ``django_mongodb_engine``

-All supported built-in connectors are listed below.
+All supported built-in connectors are described in more detail below.

 EXCLUDE
 ~~~~~~~

 Tables to exclude from backup as list.
-This option can be unavailable for
+This option may be unavailable for
-connectors making snapshots.
+connectors when making snapshots.

 EXTENSION
 ~~~~~~~~~